Placement Organization: USAID/Management Sciences for Health

 - Give pharmaceutical support to M&E department especially related to surveys

 Required Skills and Experience:

-- Proficiency using MS Office (Word, Excel, Access, PowerPoint), data collection, validation and analysis
+- Proficiency using statistical software and MS Office (Word, Excel, Access, PowerPoint), data collection, validation and analysis

 - Strong interest in global public health

 - Ability to work in a team environment, but with self-sufficiency and self-motivation

 - Strong interpersonal skills coupled with excellent communication skills: verbal, written, listening, presentation and facilitation